Brideshead Revisited (TV series): Production

 Shooting resumed on 5 November 1979.
 The week was divided into five days of filming and two days of writing.
 Sturridge and Granger were anxious to complete the teleplay as soon as possible, and by the time the ten-day break for Christmas ended, the script was finished.
-Granada Television had approved a larger budget for the extended format, and Sturridge scheduled the shooting of sequences in Venice, London and on board the RMS Queen Elizabeth 2.
+Granada Television had approved a larger budget for the extended format, and Sturridge scheduled the shooting of sequences in Venice, London and aboard the RMS Queen Elizabeth 2.
 Everything was going according to plan, and then Irons was cast in French Lieutenant.
 Since his character is in nearly every scene of the serial, Sturridge was forced to place Brideshead on a lengthy hiatus.
 During this period, he edited completed scenes and continued to hone the script, although ultimately John Mortimer received sole screen credit for it.
 Filming resumed in September 1980.
-Because French Lieutenant had fallen behind schedule, Irons was forced to work on both projects simultaneously.
+Because French Lieutenant had fallen behind schedule, Irons worked on both projects simultaneously.

 The Oxford scenes were filmed largely at Waugh's alma mater, Hertford College, and the rooms Charles occupies in the film were those in which Waugh lived after his second term.
 Portions of Wadham College and Christ Church were also used.
 Most of the grounds, all the major public rooms, and several rooms in the private wings of Castle Howard represented Brideshead.
 Bridgewater House in Westminster was used for the exterior of Marchmain House, and its interiors were filmed in Tatton Hall.
 Rex and Julia's wedding was filmed in the chapel at Lyme Park.
 Venice locations included the Basilica di Santa Maria Gloriosa dei Frari, the Scuola di San Rocco, and the Palazzi Barbaro.
 The ocean-liner deck scenes were filmed on the QE2 during an actual storm, but the ship's interiors were either sets or public rooms in the Adelphi Hotel in Liverpool and the Park Lane Hotel in London.

-The riot in the General Strike sequence was the last scene to be filmed, and principal photography was completed in January 1981 after forty-two weeks of filming.
+The riot in the General Strike sequence was the last scene to be filmed, and principal photography was completed in January 1981, after 42 weeks of filming.
 Post-production was scheduled for the next seven months.
-Early into the period, ITV decided two-hour episodes were too lengthy, and Sturridge was forced to restructure the entire serial, beginning and ending it with expanded episodes that would bookend nine episodes running slightly less than an hour each.
+Early into the period, ITV decided two-hour episodes were too long, and Sturridge was forced to restructure the entire serial, beginning and ending it with expanded episodes that bookended nine episodes running slightly less than an hour each.

-Original director Lindsay-Hogg praised Sturridge's work on the serial: "Charles Sturridge ... did fabulous and beautiful work, both with the actors and the camera."
+Lindsay-Hogg called Sturridge's work on the serial "fabulous and beautiful [...], both with the actors and the camera."

 Home media

-On the 40th anniversary of the release of the TV serial (12 October 2021), Britbox released a 4K "remastered" version of Brideshead Revisited.
+On the 40th anniversary of the release of the TV serial (12 October 2021), Britbox released a 4K "remastered" version.
 It was not released in the UK.

 Music

-The music for the series was composed by Geoffrey Burgon.
+The music for the series is by Geoffrey Burgon.
 A soundtrack album was released on Chrysalis Records in 1981.